soumitradev/HPCWiki/docs/faq/login.md

 ![Linux Key Random Art.](./OpenSSH-Key-Art-Linux.png)

-### How to login to the HPC facility?

-Users can securely access the HPC facility using the `ssh` protocol.

-#### On Windows: Using PuTTY

--   To launch PuTTY, go to `Start Menu -> All Programs -> PuTTY`.

--   When the program starts, a window titled **PuTTY configuration** should open.

--   Under **Connection** please expand **SSH**.

--   Select **Auth** and a new configuration pane should open on the left.

--   Under `Authentication Parameters`, you will find a **Browser** button.
-Click on it and select the file path of the Private SSH Key you generated.

--   Once the above process is completed, users can go back to **Session** Category.
-This window has a configuration pane on the right containing **Hostname (or IP address)** field.

--   Enter `hpc.bits-hyderabad.ac.in` in the **Hostname** field and click **Open**.

--   If this is the first time you are trying to login you might get a Security Alert.
-This is normal, and you should click **Yes**.

--   After the security alert, you should get a terminal window asking for username.
-Type the `username` provided to you by the HPC team to access the facility.
-If you have entered a `passphrase` for your ssh key pair, please type the password and press ENTER.

--   You should now be connected to the login node of the HPC facility.

-Alternatively, users can click on the **Save** button in the Session category to save the SSH configuration.
-Users can then quickly connect to the login node by simply loading their saved configuration.

-#### On Windows: Using Windows 10 OpenSSH Client

-If you have already generated an SSH key pair using the OpenSSH Client, you can then directly access the login node by using the `Command Prompt`.

--   Press `Windows Key + R` to open the Windows Run Prompt.

--   Type `cmd` and press ENTER.

--   Type `ssh <username>@hpc.bits-hyderabad.ac.in` in the console and press ENTER.
-Here, `<username>` is the `username` provided to you by the HPC team to access the facility.
-If you have entered a `passphrase` for your ssh key pair please type the password and press ENTER.

--   You should now be connected to the login node of the HPC facility.

-#### On macOS

-Users are recommended to use the `Terminal` application to login using `ssh`.
-It is located in the utilities, which can be accessed using the Finder.

--   Open Terminal.

--   Type `ssh <username>@hpc.bits-hyderabad.ac.in` in the console and press ENTER.
-Here, `<username>` is the `username` provided to you by the HPC team to access the facility.
-If you have entered a `passphrase` for your ssh key pair please type the password and press ENTER.

--   You should now be connected to the login node of the HPC facility.

-#### On Linux

--   Open a Terminal or Console.

--   Type `ssh <username>@hpc.bits-hyderabad.ac.in` in the console and press ENTER.
-Here, `<username>` is the `username` provided to you by the HPC team to access the facility.
-If you have entered a `passphrase` for your ssh key pair please type the password and press ENTER.

--   You should now be connected to the login node of the HPC facility.

 ### How do I add another SSH key to my account for remote acccess?

 Users can add multiple SSH keys into their `authorized_keys` file of the HPC facility.